ClayAucoin/codex-lv2-may-2025/guides/week8-capstone/capstone-guide-all.md

 3. Verify that your AI calls work smoothly with the user interactions
 4. Make sure the AI responses feel engaging and relevant to user inputs
 5. Test edge cases like empty inputs or very long prompts
-6. If using API data in prompts, verify the data is properly formatted and the AI uses it meaningfully
+6. If using API data in prompts, verify the data is properly formatted and the AI uses it meaningfully (see [Preformatted Raw Text Formatting with CSS](./SNIPPETS.md#-preformatted-raw-text-formatting-with-css) for formatting help)

 ---